benbenz/pedalboard/BUILD.md

 - attach the process by running the VS Code "attach to server" debug configuration
 - search for "python" and attach to the python process with manage.py (matching the telemann server)
 - go to the pages of telemann to trigger the debug breakpoints

+Note: if the breakpoints disappear after attaching to server, it is likely that you havent copied the right binary into the telemann dependencies.